AskJunior/Supreme-Court-Data/README.md

 ### Contact

-For any queries or issues regarding the repository, please contact [Your Contact Information].
+For any queries or issues regarding the repository, please contact [satish@askjunior.ai].

 ### Resources